northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 >> userpath
 ```

-and move the compressed directory you downloaded from Github to that location, and unzip the directory.
+and move the compressed directory you downloaded from Github to that location and unzip the directory.
 To configure MATLAB to run parallel jobs on the cluster, run the following in the Command Window:

 ```{code-block} matlab
 >> configCluster